What is Dewaxed Shellac + When to Use It

 Shellac that’s dewaxed is a great option for wood pieces that won’t be exposed to alcohol, water, or general wear and tear.

 If you focus more on functionality and design than practicality, this shellac can be used as a sealant.
-However, you need to know that this type of sealant will not completely seal the wood pieces after staining it.
+But, let me give you a heads up – this type of sealant will not completely seal the wood pieces after staining it.

 Although its dewaxed form can help prevent water absorption, it does not have the same properties as authentic sealants such as polyurethane or lacquer.